 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In Montana, 16-year-old drivers pay an average of $2,159, 25-year-old drivers pay an average of $520, and people over 65 pay an average of $456.
+In Montana, 16-year-old drivers pay an average of $2,468 per year, 25-year-old drivers pay an average of $506 per year, and people over 65 pay an average of $428 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Montana, the most expensive locations for insurance are Billings, Great Falls, and Laurel.
+In Montana, the most expensive locations for insurance are Laurel, Columbia Falls, and Billings.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 How to Get Cheaper Car Insurance in Montana

 Multiple factors affect the cost of car insurance.
 Some things you can’t control, but you do have a say in most of the contributing factors.
 Driving safely, obeying traffic laws, and keeping a clean driving record are the best ways to keep your insurance costs down.